If you are looking for the synonym of the saying “heaven is a place on earth”, then head over to Knysna.

 “I had some terrific experiences in the wilderness – overpowering, overwhelming, but since then I am always being overwhelmed.
 I require it to sustain life”

 Jon Krakauer – Into the Wild

 Where to go in Knysna

 Whenever someone asks me where to go in Knysna, Millwood is always my go-to response.
-In the vicinity of Millwood you can go for a hike (Drupkelders), just a sunday drive or a picnic at Jubilee Creek.
-Millwood is one of the overnight spots for the Outeniqua Hiking Trail and full of history: search for gold at the old mines, grab a bite at Mother Holly’s Tea Room, smell the *fynbos and visit the museum.
+In the vicinity of Millwood you can go for a hike (Drupkelders), for a Sunday drive or head there for a picnic at Jubilee Creek.
+Millwood is one of the overnight spots for the Outeniqua Hiking Trail and full of history: search for gold at the old mines, grab a bite at Mother Holly’s Tea Room, smell the fynbos and visit the museum.
 Whatever you do…don’t miss it!